senpa1-13/senpa1-13/README.md

-- 👋 Hi, I’m @senpa1-13
+- 👋 Hi, I’m Yuno
 - 👀 I’m interested in ...
-Ethical Hacking
+AI, ML, IoT and CyberSec
 - 🌱 I’m currently learning ...
-Basics of Python
+Ethical Hacking and Linux
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... some cool projects(coming soon)
 - 📫 How to reach me ... yunokun@duck.com

 <!---